yiisoft/yii2/docs/guide/tutorial-i18n.md

 `ll-CC`, where `ll` is a two- or three-letter lowercase language code according to [ISO-639](http://www.loc.gov/standards/iso639-2/) and `CC` is a two-letter country code according to [ISO-3166](http://www.iso.org/iso/en/prods-services/iso3166ma/02iso-3166-code-lists/list-en1.html).
-More details about locale can be found in check the [documentation of the ICU project](http://userguide.icu-project.org/locale#TOC-The-Locale-Concept).
+More details about locale can be found in the [documentation of the ICU project](http://userguide.icu-project.org/locale#TOC-The-Locale-Concept).

 In Yii, we often use the term "language" to refer to a locale.